Transferring school at other times

 How will my application for a transfer be dealt with?

-- You have the right to appeal to the independent appeals panel if you do not get the place you want.
+You have the right to appeal to the Independent Appeal Panel if you do not get the place you want.
 You may appeal after you have received the email or letter notifying you of the school allocation.

 Transfer for behavioural or disciplinary reasons